NathanPr03/say-it-with-your-chesst/plan.md

    - [x] Add queen only promotion
    - [x] Add promotion to other pieces (add them as separate moves which can be scored)
 - [ ] Handle en passant
+   - [ ] Keep track of the last move
+   - [ ] Add en passant as a move
 - [ ] Handle castling
 - [ ] Integration tests
 - [ ] Clean up code
+   - [ ] Extract execute and undo logic into command pattern
    - [ ] Resolve TODOs
    - [ ] move_picker.c should have a separate move/board score function
    - [ ] move.c needs split up.
 This will be risky and needs thorough integration tests in place first I think